bobquest33/plod/readme.md

 * Distributed deduping of URLs.
 I only check in a local in memory cache to verify if we have visited this page before.
 An interface is provided, which could easily be swapped out for Memcached, Redis and the like.
 * Cleaning up of the HTML body.
 It is dumped raw into C* currently.
 Cleaning it up, removing tags, etc would save time on analysis further down the line.
+* Real time analysis to steer direction.
+An interesting application would be to feed a RNN with information gleaned from the web.